dawn-cph/alcs-clusters/v0.1/README.md

 All HST data are processed with the ``grizli`` pipeline, which creates filter mosaics for all ACS, WFC3/UVIS and WFC3/IR exposures that cover a given area of the sky (e.g., an ALCS field).
 The methodology is essentially as described in the ``grizli`` demonstration [notebook](https://github.com/gbrammer/grizli/blob/master/examples/Grizli-Pipeline.ipynb).

-1. Visits"
+1. **"Visits"**

 The overlapping exposures are broken into discrete ``visit`` associations, similar to the definition as in the APT Phase II file, but more generally grouping exposures in a given filter that were taken in a single target acquisition.
 These associations generally share the same spacecraft orient and (zodi) sky background.

-2. Astrometric alignment
+2. **Astrometric alignment**

 - All exposures in a ``visit`` are aligned to each other using high S/N sources detected in them, allowing ``x`` and ``y`` shifts between them.
 These are analogous to DrizzlePac ``TweakShifts`` and are generally a fairly small fraction of a pixel for dither offsets within a single orbit and a few tenths of a pixel between subsequent orbits that share the same initial target acquisition. [example log file](https://s3.amazonaws.com/grizli-v1/Pipeline/j060008m2008/Prep/rxc-j0600.1-2007-czg-k2-224.0-f160w_shifts.log)

 - A source catalog is created from a preliminary mosaic generated from the ``visit`` exposures and aligned (shift, rotation, scale) to some user-provided astrometric reference catalog.
 Generally this is PanSTARRS DR1 as it is well aligned to the GAIA DR2 but has a higher source density than the bright GAIA stars alone. [example log](https://s3.amazonaws.com/grizli-v1/Pipeline/j060008m2008/Prep/rxc-j0600.1-2007-czg-k2-224.0-f160w_wcs.log)

-- A final fine alignment is performed simultaneously optimizing *a)* alignment between all of the individual visit catalogs and *b)* GAIA DR2 stars with proper motions projected to each visit observation epoch ([example diagnostic figure](https://s3.amazonaws.com/grizli-v1/Pipeline/j060008m2008/Prep/j060008m2008_fine.png)).
-This ensures robust internal alignment of the HST images for matched-aperture photometry and the final absolute astrometric precision is generally <100 mas.
+- A final fine alignment is performed simultaneously optimizing *a)* alignment between all of the individual visit catalogs and *b)* GAIA DR2 stars with proper motions projected to each visit observation epoch.
+This ensures robust internal alignment of the HST images for matched-aperture photometry and the final absolute astrometric precision is generally <100 mas. [example diagnostic figure](https://s3.amazonaws.com/grizli-v1/Pipeline/j060008m2008/Prep/j060008m2008_fine.png)

-3. Background subtraction
+3. **Background subtraction**

 - A pedestal sky background of each exposure is estimated in the ``AstroDrizzle`` preparation of each visit association.

 - A smooth background is subtracted from each visit mosaic to remove gradients that can then appear as sharp discontinuities in the final combined filter mosaics.
 This background is estimated with the ``sep`` software analogous to ``SourceExtractor`` with ``BACK_FILTERSIZE = 3`` and ``BACK_SIZE = 32 arcsec``.
 While the background estimation includes a mask for detected sources, it can include extended structure for very large, bright galaxies and ICL in the ALCS cluster fields.

-4. Final mosaics
+4. **Final mosaics**

 Final rectified mosaics combining all exposures in each available filter are created with ``AstroDrizzle``.
 All WFC3/IR mosaics are created with 0.1" pixels, while the ACS and UVIS optical/UV images are drizzled with 0.05" pixels on a grid that subsamples the IR mosaic 2x2.
 Both optical and IR mosaics are drizzled with ``pixfrac = 0.33``.
 There are ``sci`` (science) and ``wht`` (inverse variance weights) mosaics provided for each filter.